KundanThakurkt/CLIS-Assignment/README.md

 ## Notes
 - All outputs are system-dependent and may vary.
 - Screenshots are provided as proof of execution.
-- Explanations are written in plain text to clearly demonstrate understanding.
+- Explanations are written in plain text to clearly demonstrate understanding with command, output & explanation in brief.